-Just 10% of Beth Israel Deaconess Medical Center patients use the site's personal health record (PHR) system, CIO Dr. John Halamka reported recently in a presentation on personalized medicine
+Just 10% of Beth Israel Deaconess Medical Center patients use the site's personal health record (PHR) system, CIO Dr. John Halamka reported recently in a presentation on personalized medicine at Bio-IT World.

 His facility's patient population seems to be a bit more connected than the rest of U.S. population in general.
 But it's not by much.
 Last year, a California HealthCare Foundation survey found that 7% of patients nationally used personal health records.
 That's up from 2.25% in 2008, according to a Manhattan Research survey.